SirJamesClarkMaxwell/NumericStorm/NumericStorm/documentation/Fitting/Nealder-Mead/SimplexFitter.md

-# The general description of the abstract SimplexFitter class
+# Brief Explanation of the Abstract SimplexFitter Class

 ## The class diagram
 ```mermaid